MicrosoftDocs/entra-docs/docs/identity/monitoring-health/troubleshoot-audit-data-verified-domain.md

 ms.service: entra-id
 ms.topic: troubleshooting
 ms.subservice: monitoring-health
-ms.date: 02/26/2024
+ms.date: 03/04/2024
 ms.author: sarahlipsey

 ---

-# Troubleshoot bulk changes to UserPrincipalName
+# Troubleshoot bulk changes of verified domains for UserPrincipalName

 This article describes a common scenario where the audit logs display many `UserPrincipalName` updates triggered by a verified domain change.
 This article explains the causes and considerations for these changes and provides a deep dive into the backend operation that triggers mass object changes in Microsoft Entra ID.